di-devops-poc/jenkins-backup-code/README.md

 # jenkins-backup-code

+•	It contains Jenkins server backup in xml files and code in import_xml.sh file.
+•	Script import_xml.sh reads Jenkins backup xml files and imports them to Jenkins server.
+Then jobs are visible on Jenkins interface.
-This is the third part of the application. import_xml.sh file will create all the jobs and install the required plugins on Jenkins.
+•	This shell script import_xml.sh also installs the required plugins on Jenkins server.

-Steps:
+Steps yo use:
 1. SSH into the Virtual Machine.
 2. Clone this repository. `git clone https://github.com/di-devops-poc/jenkins-backup-code.git`
 3. `cd gcp-devops-code/create-jobs-xml`